aaug-caasco/Project-Template-Webpack/README.md

 ### What is this repository for? ###

-* A template for new eChannel production team projects.
+* A template for new eChannel production team projects
 * It is based on our sitecore template accessed by right-clicking on a page in sitecore > selecting "insert" > "insert from template" (Templates/User Defined/Insert/V2015/Content)

 ### How do I get set up? ###